vickydevo/springboot-test/eks/eks_deploy.md

-# Deploying an EKS Cluster
+# Deploying an ubuntu of eks cluster

 ## Prerequisites
 1. **Create an IAM Role**